 Winter / Spring:

-- Hong Kong Marathon (February 12, 2017) is a 42.195km full marathon starting in the scenic Tsim Tsa Tsui area of Kowloon, racing up into the New Territories and heading back down to a spectacular finish in Victoria Park on Hong Kong Island.
+- Hong Kong Marathon (February 21, 2018) is a 42.195km marathon starting in the Tsim Sha Tsui area of Kowloon, racing up into the New Territories and heading back down to finish in Victoria Park on Hong Kong Island.

-- The Hong Kong Arts Festival (HKAF) (February 16 – March 18, 2017) brings together a unique and inspring collection of art and cultural remasterings annually.
+- Hong Kong Arts Festival (HKAF) (February 23 – March 24, 2018) brings together a unique and inspiring collection of art and cultural remastering annually.

 - Hong Kong International Film Festival (April 11 – 25, 2017) – A gathering of the best filmographers and videographers in China.

-- Hong Kong Rugby Sevens (April 7 – 9, 2017) retains its status as the largest on the HSBC Sevens World Series (HSBC SWS) with 16 international teams contesting the HSBC Sevens World Series core team competition and an additional 12 teams contesting the international HSBC Sevens World Series qualifier for a chance at promotion to the international series in 2016.
+- Hong Kong Rugby Sevens (April 6 – 8, 2018) is the largest on the HSBC Sevens World Series (HSBC SWS) with 16 international teams contesting the HSBC Sevens World Series core team competition and an additional 12 teams contesting the international HSBC Sevens World Series qualifier for a chance at promotion to the international series.

-- Tin Hau’s Birthday (April 19, 2017) – Hong Kong’s maritime heritage ensures that Tin Hau, Goddess of the Sea and patron saint of fishermen, has a strong and loyal following here.
-On her birthday,there is a colourful parade of fa pau (floral wreaths), lion dances and a fa pau raffle.
-There are also celebrations in Joss House Bay, where the oldest Tin Hau Temple in Hong Kong is located.
+- Tin Hau's Birthday (May 8, 2018) – Tin Hau, Goddess of the Sea and patron saint of fishermen, has a strong and loyal following here.
+On her birthday, there is a colourful parade of fa pau (floral wreaths), lion dances and a fa pau raffle.

 - International Labour Day (also known as May Day) is celebrated as a public holiday in China, and locals use the holiday as a chance to explore their city.

-- The Cheung Chau Bun Festival (April 30 – May 4, 2017) – One of the largest festivals in the area, celebrating both the birth of Buddha and an ancient ceremony to ward off pirates by building large mountains of buns as distractions.
+- The Cheung Chau Bun Festival (May 19 – May 23, 2018) – One of the largest festivals in the area, a celebration of the birth of Buddha and an ancient ceremony to ward off pirates by building large mountains of buns as distractions.
 The weeklong festival includes Taoist ceremonies and music, a parade, lion dances, drum beating and an exciting Bun Scrambling Competition where participants climb a mountain of buns.

-- ClockenFlap Festival – An annual music and arts festival held in Hong Kong.
-It incorporates international, regional and local live music, film, art installations, street and kids' area.
-45,000 people attended the 2014 event and is widely considered HK's marquee music event of the year.
+- ClockenFlap Festival (November 9 – 11, 2018) – This annual music and arts festival held in Hong Kong incorporates international, regional and local live music, film, art installations, street and kids area.

 - Mid-Autumn Festival (also known as the Moon Festival) is held on the 15h day of the 8th lunar month.
 Signaling family reunion to the Chinese people, it is also one of the most important traditional festivals in China.
 Admiring the full moon and eating delicious moon cakes top the to-do list for this occasion.